coqui-ai/STT-models/mandarin/coqui/MODEL_CARD.md

 ## Training data

-This model was trained on Common Voice 6.1 train.
+This model was trained on the following corpora: Fisher, LibriSpeech, Switchboard, Common Voice English, and 1,700 hours of transcribed NPR (WAMU) radio shows explicitly licensed to use as training corpora.

 ## Evaluation data

-The Model was evaluated on Common Voice 6.1 test.
+The Model was evaluated on the LibriSpeech clean dev corpus as validation data, and LibriSpeech clean test as testing data.

 ## Ethical considerations